 Effect on receipt

 If the TargetLinkIdentifier is not included, the SPoS shall use the CandidateLinkList (if included) to identify the appropriate TPoS that can initiate preregistration activities with an appropriate TPoA.
 In the absence of other information, the SPoS can use available link-type information and location information for the MN to identify an appropriate TPoS.
-After reception of this primitive, the SPoS’s MISF must generate an MIS_Prereg_Xfer.indication primitive destinated to the SPoS’s MIS user.
+After reception of this primitive, the SPoS’s MISF must generate an MIS_Prereg_Xfer.indication primitive destined to the SPoS’s MIS user.

 MIS_Prereg_Xfer.indication